tejas-jadhav-cse/sun.clubs/NETLIFY_SETUP.md

 **ROOT CAUSE**: Missing Supabase script imports in index.html and no build process to inject environment variables.

-## ✅ The Solution IMPLEMENTED
+## ✅ The Solution IMPLEMENTED (Updated for Security)

-We've implemented a multi-layered approach to handle environment variables properly:
+We've implemented a secure multi-layered approach to handle environment variables without exposing secrets:

-### 1. Build-time Environment Injection ✅
+### 1. Netlify Function Endpoint ✅ (Primary Method)

-The build process now automatically injects environment variables into your HTML files during deployment.
+A serverless function serves environment variables to the client-side securely.

-### 2. Netlify Function Endpoint ✅
+### 2. Build-time Configuration Markers ✅

-A serverless function serves environment variables to the client-side when needed.
+The build process marks files as configured for Netlify without exposing actual values.

 ### 3. Multiple Fallback Methods ✅